RaykHoefemann/borg-server/README.md

 # borg-server

-Container for a BorgBackup server based on Debian.
+Podman-Container for a BorgBackup server based on Debian and Fedora CoreOS as host.

 ## Features